rackerlabs/rackspace-how-to/content/cloud-backup/generating-your-encrypted-key-in-cloud-backup.md

 ---

-Rackspace Cloud Backup encrypts your passphrase locally on your browser by using a JavaScript RSA library.
+Rackspace Cloud Backup encrypts your passphrase locally on your browser by using a JavaScript RSA (Rivest–Shamir–Adleman encryption) library.
 Encryption happens before the passphrase is submitted over the web.

 Rackspace never knows your unencrypted (or clear text) passphrase.
-Your passphrase is encrypted using public and private key pairs, which is the Secure Socket Layer (SSL) web security standard for transmitting data over secure connections.
+Your passphrase is encrypted by using public and private key pairs, which is the Secure Socket Layer (SSL) web security standard for transmitting data over secure connections.
 Only your encrypted passphrase is sent to Rackspace.
 All communication between your computer and Rackspace servers for Cloud Backup is done